Links | Meet the Webmaster | Photo Gallery | Railfan Guides | Resources

 LaCrosse - S79.0

-Steve Hammer provides this view of the SAL "station" that served LaCrosse.
-The right-of-way is located on the very left edge of the photo and follows the code line poles in the distance.
+Steve Hammer provides this view of the SCL "station" that served LaCrosse in the later years of the line.
+The right-of-way is located on the very left edge of the photo and follows the pole line in the distance.
+While the code line poles are gone, the building remains.

 Bracey - S83.7